-What is an Endodontist and what do they do?
+What is an endodontist and what do they do?

 Endodontists are dentists who specialize in maintaining teeth through endodontic therapy — procedures involving the soft inner tissue of the teeth, called the pulp.
 The word “endodontic” comes from the Greek word “endo” meaning “inside” and “odont” meaning “tooth.”
-All dentists are trained in diagnosis and endodontic therapy.
+All dentists are trained in the diagnosis and endodontic therapy.
 However, some teeth can be especially difficult to diagnose and treat.
 In addition to dental school, endodontists receive two or more years of advanced education in this kind of treatment.
-They study oral biology, anatomy and root canal techniques and procedures in great depth to be able to diagnose and treat more difficult cases and orofacial pain.
+They study oral biology, anatomy, and root canal techniques and procedures in great depth to be able to diagnose and treat more difficult cases and orofacial pain.

 That’s why you may have been referred to an endodontic specialist by your regular dentist.

-During endodontic treatment a local anesthetic will be given.
+During endodontic treatment, a local anesthetic will be given.
 A sheet of latex (or nonlatex) rubber called the “dental dam” will be placed around the tooth to isolate it, keeping it clean and dry during treatment.
 The treatment consists of three or four basic steps, but the number of visits will depend on your particular case.
 Some treatments take two visits, but many can be completed in a single visit.
 Occasionally, three appointments may be needed.
-In any case, it depends on the degree of infection/inflammation and degree of treatment difficulty.
-It’s more important to do it correctly and completely than to meet a specific time criteria.
+In any case, it depends on the degree of infection/inflammation and the degree of treatment difficulty.
+It’s more important to do it correctly and completely than to meet specific time criteria.

 Root canal or endodontic therapy has a very high rate of success, over 90 percent, but each case can be different.
 We will discuss the chances of success before any endodontic procedure to help you make an informed decision.
 If a root canal or endodontic therapy is unsuccessful, you will still have options.